Swiss History at a Glance

 A Timeline of the History of the Old Swiss Confederacy

-1 August 1291 – Representatives from the Cantons of Uri, Schwyz, and Unterwalden meet at the Rütli, a meadow above Lake Uri, and form an Everlasting Alliance, the Eidgenossenschaft, pledging eternal support to each other; mythic founding of the Old Swiss Confederacy.
+1 August 1291 – Representatives from the Cantons of Uri, Schwyz, and Unterwalden meet at the Rütli, a meadow above Lake Uri.
+They form an Everlasting Alliance, the Eidgenossenschaft, pledging eternal support to each other; the mythic founding of the Old Swiss Confederacy.

 1315 – Swiss forces triumph over the Hapsburgs at the Battle of Morgarten; the Peace of Brunnen follows.